So November is over. It was ok.

 How will I manage Melbourne’s winter weather and fashion requirements?
 Especially now I’m at least a size smaller than I was before I left.
 Goddamn this super-responsive metabolism.
 It adores exercise.
 And dancing truly is the best exercise there is.

-"laundry report" was posted by dogpossum on August 2, 2004 2:51 PM in the category england and herrang and lindy hop & other dances i have known and travel
+"laundry report" was posted in the category england and herrang and lindy hop and other dances and travel

 here is a pretty picture of doris in herrang. that's my arm there next to her, but i looked crappy so i took me out.